RAVI-CHANDRIKA-05/Sample_Super_Store_SQL_Tableau/README.md

 In this project I am going to analyze the sample super store in SQL Server and answer some queries and create an interactive dashboard for visualization of the data.
 I have used SQL to answer the queries and Tableau for visualization.<br>

+## Files
+I have added the SQL queries as a pdf file with the answers.

 ## Source
 This is a sample data set from Kaggle.
 Dataset from https://www.kaggle.com/jr2ngb/superstore-data